IamShaharFar/Assembler-C-Labratory/Header_Files/Readme.md

 - **Description**: Header file for the first pass of the assembler.
 - **Key Functions**:
   - `first_pass`: Processes the assembly file for the first pass to identify labels.
-  - `print_labels`: Prints all labels stored in the label table.

 ### `globals.h`
 - **Description**: Header file for global constants and variables used throughout the assembler.